mi-schi/groovebox/README.md

 ## groovbox.c

 The code for the whole project on raspi with mcp23017 and mcp3008 connection.
 See microcontroller.png for the circuit diagram.
-I've added a second mcp3008 microcontroller to raspi port 26.

     gcc ./groovebox.c ./groovebox -lsndfile -lasound -lpthread -lwiringPi -lm